-- Plates should go in the designated slots so they don’t hit against each other and have enough space for adequate airflow during the drying cycle.
+- Plates should go in the designated slots so they don’t hit against each other and allow enough space for adequate airflow during the drying cycle.

 After loading the bottom rack, move to the top rack:

-- Small bowls, storage containers and lids should be placed in the center with the serving side down.
+- Small bowls, storage containers and lids should be placed in the center with the open side down.

-- Position them with the handle down and the serving side up for a thorough clean.
+- Position cutlery with the handle down and the serving side up for a thorough clean.

 - Keep stainless steel and silverware separate.